1st Grade

 Textbooks

+The textbooks we use are evaluated on a five year cycle.
 We choose books based on curriculum alignment, grade level appropriateness, and overall quality.